 One-Time Code Validation

 - Geolocation validation – the student's location is matched with the location of the class to confirm attendance.
-If the location services of the student's device is disabled, a message is displayed that they must be enabled before the student can check in.
+If the location services of the student's device are disabled, a message is displayed that they must be enabled before the student can check-in.

 For the Web app, we are unable to enforce this requirement.
 The student is prompted to grant location permissions, but if denied, the check-in is completed without the location being confirmed.Geolocation Validation